open-goal/open-goal.github.io/documentation/contributing/text-translations.md

     - [Jak 1](https://github.com/open-goal/jak-project/blob/master/goal_src/jak1/engine/ui/text-h.gc)
     - As time passes, hopefully translators will add this context into Crowdin so it becomes more obvious.
 - If you need to modify original game strings, you will need to submit a PR with your changes.
-  - This requires you to set up a development build of OpenGOAL and decompile the game by yourself.
+  - This requires you to set up a development build of OpenGOAL and decompile the game yourself.

 ## Crowdin

 We've chosen Crowdin as our provider for hopefully simplifying the translation process.
-If you are interested in moderating / becoming a proof reader for a specific language, reach out in the Discord and we can make that happen.
+If you are interested in moderating / becoming a proofreader for a specific language, reach out in the Discord and we can make that happen.

 You will need to provide your Crowdin username to do so, and you should probably have already contributed to some degree (which makes it even easier to elevate your privileges)

 ## Supported Characters

-First off, the fonts included in the the games are quite limiting, they do not support the entire unicode character set (not even close).
+First off, the fonts included in the games are quite limiting, they do not support the entire unicode character set (not even close).
 Therefore if your language isn't compatible, adding support for it is outside the scope of this guide.

 ### Jak 1